RTX 3070 review: A $500 GPU that matches the $1,200 RTX 2080 Ti

 And you can see in the 3DMark TimeSpy Extreme benchmark, the 3070 should match the 2080 Ti.

-RTX 3070 vs. RTX 2080 Ti – Marvel’s Avengers
+RTX 3070 vs. RTX 2080 Ti: Marvel’s Avengers

 Let’s start with a newer game that tends to crush even well-equipped PCs: Marvel’s Avengers.
 Both cards run at an average of 45 frames per second, but the 3070 is more consistent.
 You can see that in the 95% and 99% lows in the chart below.
 As a reminder, the game runs at this framerate or faster for 95% of the time for the 95% lows and 99% of the time for the 99% lows.

 While Avengers had a 99% low of 33 frames per second on 2080 Ti, the 3070 had a framerate of 39 for that same metric.
 That’s going to result in less stuttering.
 Of course, you could always flip on DLSS, which is now available in Avengers.
 And really that should say “you should always flip on DLSS.”
-This image-reconstruction technique has almost no real drawbacks and instead gets you results like this at 4K with ultra settings on a $500 graphics card:
+This image-reconstruction technique has almost no real drawbacks, and instead, gets you results like this at 4K with ultra settings on a $500 graphics card:

-RTX 3070 vs. RTX 2080 Ti – Microsoft Flight Simulator
+RTX 3070 vs. RTX 2080 Ti: Microsoft Flight Simulator

 Flight Simulator is another rough game for modern hardware thanks to its truly next-gen visuals.
 Set to ultra, even the RTX 3080 struggles with a vista like Rio.
 The 2080 Ti, meanwhile, runs this environment at 35 frames per second, which is 8% faster than the 3070’s 32 frames per second.